adangert/JoustMania/README.md

 * once you have installed PiParty, in order to pair controllers, plug them into the raspberry pi via usb, and wait until the bulb turns white.
 * This process should only need to be done once, after this the controller should be permenently paired and will only need to be turned on via the circular sync button on the front of the move controller for any future games
-* All the controllers may restart when pairing, this is expected, just keep plugging in new ones until they are all paired. if you encounter problems restart the pi.
+* All the controllers may restart when pairing, this is expected, just keep plugging in new ones until they are all paired. if you encounter problems restart the pi, and continue pairing the remaining controllers, again once this process is finished you should not have to connect the controllers to the pi again via usb.

-Games (More coming soon!)
+How to select a game mode
 ---------------------------------
 * In order to change between games, on any controller press the select button (located on the left side)
 * The colors of the controllers show which game is selected, for example, for FFA, all controllers will be white
 * Press start (located on the right side) on any controller to launch the selected game, a countdown until the game starts will begin!
+* in order to remove a controller from play press all four front buttons (currently does not work with random mode)

 Joust
 ---------------------------------